istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

 Once the deployment is successful, go to the outputs section of the deployment to obtain the **app URL**.
 You can access the RHEL VMSS instance and the application by following one of the 3 options:

-1. Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the Load Balancer and RHEL VMSS instance via Jump VM.
+1. Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VMSS instance using Virtual Network Peering. (recommended method).
-2. Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VMSS instance using Virtual Network Peering. (recommended method)
+2. Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the Load Balancer and RHEL VMSS instance via Jump VM.
 3. Using an Application Gateway.

   ![alt text](images/outputs.png)

 **Option 1 of 3**.
-Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the Load Balancer and RHEL VMSS instance via Jump VM.
+Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VMSS instance using Virtual Network Peering.

-   - [Add a new subnet](https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet) in the existing Virtual Network which contains the RHEL VMSS.
+   - [Create a Windows Virtual Machine](https://docs.microsoft.com/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) - in a new Azure Resource Group, create a Windows VM.
+This should be the same location as the Resource Group you deployed the template.
+Provide the required details and leave other configurations as default.
+This will create the Jump VM in a new Virtual Network.

-   - [Create a Windows Virtual Machine](https://docs.microsoft.com/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) in Azure in the same Resource Group you deployed the template.
-Provide the required details and leave other configurations as default except for the Virtual Network and subnet.
-Make sure you select the existing Virtual Network in the Resource Group and select the subnet you just created in the step above.
-This will be your Jump VM.
+   - [Peer the Virtual Networks](https://docs.microsoft.com/azure/virtual-network/tutorial-connect-virtual-networks-portal#peer-virtual-networks) - this is how you associate the Load Balancer with the Jump VM.
+Once the Virtual Network peering is successful, they can communicate with each other.

-   - Access Jump VM Public IP - once the Jump VM is successfully deployed, go to the VM details page and copy the Public IP.
+   - Go to the Jump VM details page and copy the Public IP.
 Log into the Jump VM using this Public IP.

-   - To obtain the Private IP of a RHEL VMSS instance, go to the VMSS details page and under settings section select *Instances*.
-Select the instance from here and copy the Private IP address.
-Open a web browser inside the Jump VM, go to **http://<PRIVATE_IP_Address>:8080** and you should see the web page as follows.
-Use the same Private IP to log into the VMSS instance.
+   - Inside the Jump VM, you will notice that the following page loads when you enter the Load Balancer private IP in a browser.

      ![alt text](images/eap.png)

-   - To access the administration console, click on the **Administration Console** shown in the above image and enter JBoss EAP username and password to access the console of the respective VMSS instance.
+   - Go to the VMSS details page and under settings section select *Instances*, you will notice that all the instances have an ID appended at the end of their name.
+To access the Administration Console of an instance with ID 0, open a web browser and go to **http://<PRIVATE_IP_Address_LB>:9000** and enter JBoss EAP username and password.
+You can append the ID of the VMSS instance with 900 to access the Adminstration Console of the respective VMSS instance.

      ![alt text](images/eap-admin-console.png)

-   - To access the App UI console - copy the app URL from the output page of the deployment and paste it in a browser inside the Jump VM.
-The web application displays the *Session ID*, *Session counter* and *Timestamp* (these are variables stored in the session that are replicated) and the VMSS instance Private IP address that the web page and session is being hosted from.
-Clicking on the *Increment Counter* updates the session counter and clicking on *Refresh* will refresh the page.
+   - To obtain the Private IP of a RHEL VMSS instance, go to the VMSS details page and under settings section select *Instances*.
+Select the instance and copy the Private IP address.
+Use this Private IP to log into the VMSS instance.

      <a href="mailto:appdevonazure@redhat.com">
        <img src="images/eap-session.png"/>